Stand on corners dressed as frankfurters or work as singing waiters at a rock and roll joint.

-After leaving the Devil Reads Prada debacle, I decided to follow my mom yet again.
+After leaving the set of The Devil Reads Prada, I decided to follow my mom yet again.

-Anyway, she said nice things about the store, so I went in to fill out an application got called for an interview and the rest, as they say, is history.
+Anyway, she said nice things about the store, so I went in to fill out an application, got called for an interview and you know the drill.

 It was a smooth transition, actually.

-I don’t really remember feeling out of place at all.
+I don’t ever remember feeling out of place at all.